Step 1: Set up a website for your course using:

 Step 2: Communicate with your students:

 Abrupt changes in the middle of the semester can be very unsettling for students.
-Set an immediate positive and constructive tone.
+If public health measures require a pivot to remote classes, set an immediate positive and constructive tone.

 Step 3: Review your existing course:

 Define what you do in class at a goal-oriented level.
 Instead of saying "lecture," "quiz," or "discussion" think in terms such as presentation of content, checking for understanding, or collaborative project work.
 This reflection should help you decide what aspects of the in-class experience you want to simulate remotely.

 - Consider alternatives to in-class discussion such as presenting questions in online discussion forums or in quiz format and offer feedback on their responses.

 - If you’re not sure how your existing assignments could work online, the UNM Center for Teaching and Learning has consultants who can help you tweak, redesign, or reimagine them.

 Step 4: Communicate your plan to your students

 - How will course content, learning activities, assignments, assessments, or deadlines change?